-John Blaustein: Photographer & Grand Canyon Original
+John Blaustein: Photographer and Grand Canyon Original

 While guiding dories through the Grand Canyon, photographer John Blaustein documented one of the most exciting periods in river-running history.
 Blaustein shared with us some of his most harrowing guiding stories as well as some exciting new features from the third edition of his timeless photographic book, The Hidden Canyon.